Zstacko/ost-sdk-go/Example/Pods/Anchorage/README.md

 NSLayoutConstraint.activate(constraints)
 ```

-You can also pass `active: true` if you want the constraints in the array to be automatically activated in a
+You can also pass `active: true` if you want the constraints in the array to be automatically activated in a batch.

+## Autoresizing Mask

+Anchorage sets the `translatesAutoresizingMaskIntoConstrain